orlagh-sweeney/we-ride-cycling-club/README.md

 ### General
 - The website incorporates a responsive design so it can be used across multiple device sizes.
 - The website uses a consistent colour scheme across the site.
-- Each page has a responsive navigation bar with the club logo and links to each website page to allow for easy navigation for the user.<br>
+- Each page has a responsive navigation bar containing the club logo and links to each website page to allow for easy navigation for the user.<br>
 <image src="assets/readme-files/weride-header.png" width="600px"></image>
 - Each page has a repsonsive footer with social media links.
 Social media links open in a new browser window.<br>
 <image src="assets/readme-files/weride-footer.png" width="600px"></image>